 - indication of the types of certificate that may be issued by the issuers (vaccination, recovery, test and/or exemption certificates);

 - date of commencement and expiry of the validity of the designation of the issuers by the canton and the surgeon general.

 The issuers provide the information system with the details necessary for the issuance of the COVID-19 certificate:

 - full name and date of birth of the holder of the COVID-19 certificate;

-- vaccination details and data concerning the vaccine administered (in the case of a COVID-19 vaccination certificate);
+- vaccination details and data concerning the vaccine administered and the completeness of the vaccination (in the case of a COVID-19 vaccination certificate);

 - details of the illness contracted and the date of the positive test result (in the case of a COVID-19 recovery certificate);